microsoft/promptpex/docs/src/content/docs/reference/index.md

     order: 20
     title: Reference
 ---

+PromptPex is a test generator for LLM prompts.
+From a templated prompt, it generates a set of test cases and a compliance evaluation metric.

+## Prompts are Programs

 **Prompts** are an important part of any software project that incorporates the power of AI models.
 As a result, tools to help developers create and maintain effective prompts are increasingly important.